 SIRF Application Writing Workshops

 Application writing workshops, jointly sponsored by the University Scholars Program and the Office of Undergraduate Research and Fellowships, are open to all Northeastern University undergraduates.
-In order to be eligible to apply for a Scholars Independent Research Fellowship or Summer Independent Research Fellowship (SIRF), students must attend “Minding the Gap,” “Connecting with Faculty Mentors,” and “From Problem to Proposal.”
+In order to be eligible to apply for a Scholars Independent Research Fellowship (SIRF), students must attend “Minding the Gap,” “Connecting with Faculty Mentors,” and “From Problem to Proposal.”
 Students whose SIRF projects will include the use of human subjects or vertebrate animals are also required to attend “Ethical Conduct of Research.”
+All applicants should also attend a Proposal Review Workshop.

 Mind the Gap